BahlaiLab/Policies/Code_of_conduct.md

 **If you experience any challenges related to flexible working within the lab** please contact [Christie Bahlai](https://github.com/cbahlai).
 All communication will be treated as confidential.

 > The material in this code of conduct is partially derived from "[Whitaker Lab Project Management](https://github.com/WhitakerLab/WhitakerLabProjectManagement)" by Dr. Kirstie Whitaker and the Whitaker Lab team, used under CC BY 4.0.
-Bahlai Lab Code of conduct is licensed under CC BY 4.0 by Christie Bahlai
+Bahlai Lab Code of conduct is licensed under CC BY 4.0 by Dr. Christie Bahlai